Art Curriculum Statement: Elveden

 The Art curriculum at Elveden C of E Primary Academy contributes to children’s personal development in creativity, independence, judgement and self-reflection.

-Elveden C of E Primary Academy is a returning Artsmark Silver school.
+Elveden C of E Primary Academy is a returning Artsmark Silver school, working towards a Gold accreditation with a focus on developing cultural capital, outdoor learning, progression of skills and performance opportunities.
 In art, we use a range of strategies to assess what skills and knowledge the children have attained each term including the following:

 - Book looks